-The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
+The practice had proactively reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
+For example, the practice is part of Foundry Medical Group which consists of seven local practices, covering a patient population group of 50,000.
+They are also involved (alongside district nurses and pharmacists) with Housebound and Alzheimer's Society projects and a Neighbourhood working pilot to improve and develop services for patients living in the community.